mtumilowicz/hash-function/README.md

   _Remark_: `birthday paradox` shows that a small number of collisions is virtually inevitable: in probability theory, the birthday problem or birthday paradox concerns the probability that, in a set of n randomly chosen people, some pair of them will have the same birthday.
-However, 99.9% probability is reached with just 70 people, and 50% probability with 23 people.
+99.9% probability is reached with just 70 people, and 50% probability with 23 people.
 For more info please refer my other github project: https://github.com/mtumilowicz/java11-birthday-paradox